schiehll/react-globally/README.md

 You receive both via props wrapping any component with the `withGlobalState` function.
 To use `withGlobalState`, you will have to wrap your app with a `Provider` that receives the initial state.

-This way you can use `setState` to manage the local state of a Component and `setGlobalState` to manage the global state woth teh same API.
+This way you can use `setState` to manage the local state of a Component and `setGlobalState` to manage the global state with the same API.
 That's it!

 ## Installation